maugavilla/well_hello_stats/tutorials/4_1_Data_management_1.md

 In this case that **Q275 == 6** this indicating that only values equal to 6 will be selected.
 Note that these are 2 equal signs, not one.

-Here we present to logical operatiors you can use in R.
+Here we present to logical operators you can use in R.

 | Operator | Description          |
 |----------|----------------------|